 All Seasons Resort Lodging cannot wait to officially celebrate the season with the annual Autumn Aloft Balloon Festival!
 This beloved Park City tradition entices visitors from both near and far to step out in the early morning chill to partake in this mystical—yet ephemeral—ballooning experience.

 There are plenty of things to do in Park City after launch and before the Candlestick Event.
 Grab a bite to eat at some of our favorite brunch restaraunts, go shopping, or take a scenic drive to view the colors and beauty of autumn leaves changing.

 To help prepare for the magic—and the early-morning lift off time—we asked festival organizer Meisha Ross five questions covering everything from the Candlestick Event to the top secret balloons that will soon grace the skies above Park City!

-There you have it!
-We are two weeks out from lift off, and our anticipation is rising.
+We are about a month away from lift off, and our anticipation is rising.
 Remember to set your alarms early to secure parking, a piping hot cup of joe, and a perfect viewing spot!
 For more information on Autumn Aloft, or to get involved as a sponsor or volunteer, click here!